Accessibility & Facilities

 Discover more about Gunnersbury

 The museum tells Gunnersbury’s stories through a mixture of objects, written information, film and audio.
 Films with spoken words are subtitled.
 Our gallery guides will be happy to talk about the exhibition and indicate objects that can be handled.
 There is a hearing loop (also known as an audio induction loop) in the museum reception area.

 In the park, enjoy a feast for the senses!
 Visit the rose garden in the summer and breathe in the scent of over 100 roses filling the air.
-Nearby, in the Community Garden you’ll find aromatic herbs such as lavender, rosemary and thyme.
+Listen to the buzz and hum of the insects enjoying our wild cornflower meadow.